Pain from fibromyalgia can have a severe impact on your quality of life, making even normal tasks difficult.

 |What strengths does this drug come in?||oral tablet: 2 mg, 4 mg; oral capsule: 2 mg, 4 mg, 6 mg||oral tablet: 5 mg, 7.5 mg, 10 mg; extended-release oral capsule: 15 mg, 30 mg|

-You also should not stop taking tizanidine or cyclobenzaprine suddenly.
-Doing so can cause withdrawal symptoms.
+You also shouldn’t stop taking tizanidine or cyclobenzaprine suddenly.
+Doing so may cause withdrawal symptoms.
 This is especially likely if you’ve been taking either drug for a long time.